Palestine (West Bank/Gaza)

 For more than three decades, Mercy Corps has worked in the West Bank and Gaza, meeting critical humanitarian needs.
 Our programs support Palestinian communities by:

 Mercy Corps is committed to finding solutions that give people more options and resources to meet their immediate needs, become more self-reliant, and be more resilient to future challenges.
 In Gaza, Mercy Corps recently built a desalination plant to provide access to clean water for 20,000 residents.

 Increasing economic opportunities

-Through Gaza Sky Geeks, Mercy Corps prepares young people across Gaza, the West Bank, and East Jerusalem to work in the global tech economy by training coders, linking freelancers to international markets, and creating a pipeline of early stage startup companies that can compete regionally.
+Launched in collaboration with Google for Startups in 2011, Gaza Sky Geeks prepares young Palestinians to work in the global tech sector by training coders, linking freelancers to international markets, and creating a pipeline of early stage startup companies that can compete regionally.

 Mercy Corps also helps to build the resilience of businesses in the West Bank.
 Through collaboration with local business associations, Mercy Corps provides training for small businesses to find new markets for their products to grow—with a focus on agribusiness and technology sectors.